hujhax/austin-improv-wiki/Troupes/Secret Senate.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Secret Senate is ColdTowne's 8th student troupe and is also the craziest.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Secret Senate is ColdTowne's 8th student troupe and is also the craziest.
 Our surreal blend of comedy will have you questioning your life and reality itself.
-A big supportive mess of a troupe that you won't be able to resist getting sucked into.</blockquote>
+A big supportive mess of a troupe that you won't be able to resist getting sucked into.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do the JTS Brown opening followed by a tightly controlled montage.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do the JTS Brown opening followed by a tightly controlled montage.

 ## Media
 ### Videos